rosettatype/yrsa-rasa/README.md

 ## Feedback & progress

 This version is now considered final.
 Let us know if you spot any problem (via issues).

-## Changelog

-This is version 1.000 and seems to be stable.